ankane/ahoy_v1/README.md

 }
 ```

-When a user signs up, you can read the cookie, parse the JSON, and save it to the database.
+When a visitor signs up, you can read the cookie, parse the JSON, and save the information to your database.

 ### Rails